 Main philosophy of creativity

 My primary creative principle is the freedom of artistic exploration.
-I am interested in the very process of investigation: how the same idea can be expressed through different techniques, how the perception of reality changes through the prism of abstraction and metaphor.
-I strive to capture and convey the essence of things — not their outward appearance, but the inner content, the "spirit" of an object or phenomenon.
+I am interested in the process of investigation itself: how the same idea can be expressed through different techniques, how the perception of reality changes through the prism of abstraction and metaphor.
+I strive to capture and convey the essence of things — not their external appearance, but the inner content, the "spirit" of an object or phenomenon.

 In my works, I explore: